spryker/spryker-shop-core/Bundles/WishlistPage/src/SprykerShop/Yves/WishlistPage/Theme/default/components/molecules/wishlist-detail-table/README.md

 # wishlist-detail-table (molecule)

-Displays a list of product in wishlist as table which includes product details, price, availability, and action links.
+Displays a list of products in wishlist as a table which includes product details, price, availability, and action links.

 ## Code sample